nyghtowl/Code_Name_Jeeves/README.md

     - normalizing the data
     - word shape adjustment
     - Using use_idf drops the values on words like my name that show up across the corpus
+- Updated raw data structure to track where emails are from
+- Confirmed the model results and how to handle the classification - fixed it basically
+- Reloaded the raw data to pull out dates and repeated script
+- Reworked the script to make more encapsulated and abstracted.
+Consolidated certain functions where possible and fixed variable names to improve code clarity
+- Built out grid search script to run pipeline
+- Set stage if I want to run multiple models with grid search

 ---------------
 Stuff: